Date of Last Revision: 14th Dec 2020

-This Data Protection Agreement “DPA” becomes effective upon the later of i) the acceptance of the Terms of Service or ii) May 25, 2018.
+This Data Protection Agreement (“DPA”) becomes effective upon the acceptance of the Terms of Service.

-Customer shall make available to Sinch and Customer authorizes Sinch to process information including personal data for the provision of the Services under the Agreement.
-The parties have agreed to enter into this DPA to confirm the data protection provisions relating to their relationship and so as to meet the requirements of applicable Privacy Laws.
+Customer shall make available to Sinch and Customer authorizes Sinch to process information including personal data for the provision of the Services under the Service Agreement (hereinafter “SA”).
+The parties have agreed to enter into this DPA to confirm the data protection provisions relating to their relationship and so as to meet the requirements of applicable Data Protection Legislation.

 1.1 For the purposes of this DPA:

 “Data Protection Legislation” means the legislation protecting the fundamental rights and freedoms of individuals and, in particular, their right to privacy with respect to the processing of personal data applicable to the Customer, including without limitation General Data Protection Regulation (Regulation 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 94/46/RC) (hereinafter “GDPR”) and any amendments, replacements or renewals thereof all binding national laws implementing the EU Legislation and other binding data protection or data security directives, laws, regulations and rulings valid at the given time including any guidance and codes of practices issued by the applicable supervisory authority;